quantumudit/Dreamzone-Company-Website/readme.md

 ## Overview

-This project focuses on building a very basic website for a fictitious company named **DreamZone** just using the basic HTML5 tags.
+This project focuses on building a very basic website for a fictitious company named **DreamZone** just using the basic HTML tags.

+> This website is non-responsive so, it looks better in laptop/desktop screens.

 ## Prerequisites